sami2ahmed/to-poll-or-not-current22/README.md

 open a browser client by navigating to [localhost:3000](localhost:3000) and select the connection mechanism you want to use.
 You'll be redirected to a page with your data stream.
 You can toggle between types by selecting "Change Connection Type".

+# references

+s/o to [Lucas Jellema's Online Meetup Code](https://github.com/AMIS-Services/online-meetups-introduction-of-kafka/tree/master/lab2b-topic-watcher) that served as the backbone for a lot of our front end code.
+This meetup showcased SSEs.